meniku/NPBehave/README.md

 The current state can be retrieved with the `CurrentState` property

 ### The Clock

-When the blackboard is the brain of the behavior tree, the `clock` is the heart.
-However there is only one single instance, so it's more like a big shared heart for all of your behaviours.

 You can use the clock in your nodes to register timers or get notified on each frame.
 Use `RootNode.Clock` to access the clock.